Our Past, Our Future: Developing Historical Sources For Creative Inspiration

 Working with older creatives and learning new digital skills in a stimulating historical place

 Over the last year, MSL Discover have been experimenting with commissioning digital arts and history projects that test out how cultural programming can reach audiences on the streets of Hastings using mobiles.
-Following programmes like Hastings Creative Summer, Hastings Creative Spring and, this summer, This Is For Everyone, we recently won funding from The Space to run Our Past, Our Future.
+Following programmes like Hastings Creative Summer, Hastings Creative Spring and, last summer, This Is For Everyone, we received funding from The Space to run Our Past, Our Future.

 Our Past, Our Future was a month-long programme of creative media workshops for older creative people held at Hastings Museum during November 2019.
 The project was a chance to rewrite history through our own eyes and ears.
 A short video about the workshops can be found here.